niseko/niseko-ui/_retail_/Interface/AddOns/BigWigs_Countdown_Overwatch/README.md

 Adds countdown voices from the heroes in Overwatch to BigWigs.

-Only the English locale is included.
-I have the files for the other locales, but manually splitting them takes forever (and I'm extremely lazy).

-The default countdown voice is set in "Sounds" in the BigWigs options (`/bw`).
+The default countdown voice is set in "Sounds" and the pull countdown voice in "Pull" in the BigWigs options (`/bw`).
 You can also enable countdown per ability and change the voice for it in that ability's "Sounds" tab.

 ## Download